HeDeAnTheonlyone/minacare_zig/README.md

 Sprites of animated tiles need to be all next to each other (no line wrapping).
 The first tile of the animation needs to have a `frames` custom data attached.

+The `y_origin_offset` property in a tile defines how much the origin used for y sorting is up or down relative to the tiles origin (normaly top edge of the tile).

 Structs that need saving/loading require a `getSaveable()` function that returns an anonymous struct of references to all the variables that should get saved.

 IMPORTANT: